HubertJN/BraWl/README.md

 # BraWl

-A code for performing lattice-based atomistic simulations of alloys with an internal energy given by a Bragg-Williams Hamiltonian.
+A code for performing lattice-based atomistic simulations of alloys with an internal energy given by a Bragg-Williams Hamiltonian, implementing both Monte Carlo methods (simulated annealing, transition matrix Monte Carlo, Wang-Landau sampling) and nested sampling.
 The code will be periodically updated so it is best to check the GitHub repository for the latest version.

-Copyright (C) Christopher Woodgate 2019-2023.
+Copyright (C) Christopher Woodgate 2019-2024.
 Released under the GNU Lesser General Public License, version 3.

 ## Background